Vituali/AIClip/README.md

 5. Click **Start Merge** to generate a single text file with your project's code.
 6. Find the output file in your project folder, ready for debugging or sharing with AI tools.

+## Download

+Download the portable Windows executable (v0.1.0) from the v0.1.0 release.
+No installation required!

 ## Building for Distribution

 To create a standalone executable (e.g., for Windows):